datacarpentry/astronomy-python/_episodes/03-motion.md

 relatively small region.
 The figure in the paper is based on a region about 10 times bigger.

-In the next lesson we'll go back and select stars from a larger region.
-But first we'll use the proper motion data to identify stars likely to be in GD-1.
+In the next episode we will go back and select stars from a larger region.
+But first we will use the proper motion data to identify stars likely to be in GD-1.

 ## Filtering based on proper motion